Enabling staff movement

 The Enabling Staff Movements programme is focused on delivering solutions to ease the movement of staff across the NHS, and to improve their experience as they move, to enable staff to be simply and quickly released to deliver care at the earliest opportunity.

-With national partners, we are working collectively to break down unnecessary bureaucracy, promote standardisation of policies, processes, and systems, and reduce administrative burden on NHS staff and corporate services teams (HR, Recruitment, Training and Occupational Health).
+With national partners, we are working collectively to break down unnecessary bureaucracy, promote standardisation of policies, processes, and systems, and reduce administrative burden on NHS staff and corporate services teams (human resources (HR), recruitment, training and occupational health).
 This will improve the onboarding and induction experience overall, enabling staff to be released quicker to care for patients.
 This will also improve the quality of workforce data in the NHS and promote recognition of previous training and occupational health immunisations and vaccinations and will improve the overall efficiency and experience when staff move.

 This is achieved by: